Huegoxaga/notes/gis/arcgis.md

 ### Import and Export

-- It can import shape file with `.shp` extension and display it using different projected coordinate system.
+- It can import vector data format in a shape file with `.shp` extension and display it using different projected coordinate system.
   - shape file are consisted of basic shapes(lines, polygon etc.) and has attribute info associated with each shape.
   - the first shape file coordinate system decide the default coordinate system of the working layer
 - It can import `csv` file and display the coordinates(`X`, `Y`) in each record as an event layer on the map.